 A modern community building used for many community, recreational and sports events.
-A popular feature is the outdoor weather pitch.
-It is in an attractive location, with grassy outside space next to the River Lew and native trees.
-The area contains a small children's play park accessible at all times and hosts a large car park.
+A popular feature is the outdoor all-weather pitch.
+It is in an attractive, central location, with grassy outside space next to the River Lew and native trees.
+The area contains a play area for smaller children in the grounds which is well situated and accessible at all times, however there is scope for improvement of the play area.
+The Centre also hosts a large car park.
 A notice board at the perimeter fence provides an information point for events.